 saleRequest.setCardEntryMethods(CARD_ENTRY_METHODS.ALL);

-You can also allow a specific combination of entry methods by setting the values required by your merchants.
-For example, to only allow EMV and contactless entry (and therefore disallow magstripe and manual entry), set the values as in the following example.
+Set the values required by your merchants to allow a specific combination of entry methods.
+For example, to only allow EMV and contactless entry, and therefore disallow magstripe and manual entry, set the values as in the following example:

 saleRequest.setCardEntryMethods(CardEntryMethods.CARD_ENTRY_METHOD_ICC_CONTACT|